-These regulatory review committees and advisory groups and the new guidelines they promulgate may lengthen the regulatory review process, require us to perform additional studies, increase our development costs, lead to changes in regulatory positions and interpretations, delay or prevent approval and commercialization of our product candidates or lead to significant post-approval limitations or restrictions.
+These regulatory review committees and advisory groups and any new guidelines they promulgate may lengthen the regulatory review process, require us to perform additional studies, increase our development costs, lead to changes in regulatory positions and interpretations, delay or prevent approval and commercialization of our product candidates or lead to significant post-approval limitations or restrictions.
 As we advance our product candidates, we will be required to consult with these regulatory and advisory groups, and comply with applicable guidelines.
 If we fail to do so, we may be required to delay or discontinue development of certain of our product candidates.
 These additional processes may result in a review and approval process that is longer than we otherwise would have expected.
 Delay or failure to obtain, or unexpected costs in obtaining, the regulatory approval necessary to bring a potential product to market could decrease our ability to generate product revenue, and our business, financial condition, results of operations and prospects would be materially harmed.

-Our business depends substantially on the success of RGX-111, RGX-121, RGX-314, RGX-321 and RGX-501 (collectively, our Lead Product Candidates).
-Of our Lead Product Candidates, RGX-501 is our only clinical program and our other Lead Product Candidates are still in preclinical development.
+Our business depends substantially on the success of RGX-111, RGX-121, RGX-314 and RGX-501 (collectively, our Lead Product Candidates).
+Of our Lead Product Candidates, RGX-314 and RGX-501 are our only clinical programs and RGX-111 and RGX-121 are still in preclinical development.
 If we are unable to obtain regulatory approval for, or successfully commercialize, our Lead Product Candidates or other future product candidates, our business will be materially harmed.

-Our Lead Product Candidates are in the early stages of development and will require preclinical studies (other than RGX-501, which is our only clinical program), substantial clinical development and testing, manufacturing bridging studies and process validation and regulatory approval prior to commercialization.
+Our Lead Product Candidates are in the early stages of development and will require preclinical studies (in the case of RGX-111 and RGX-121), substantial clinical development and testing, manufacturing bridging studies and process validation and regulatory approval prior to commercialization.
 Successful continued development and ultimate regulatory approval of our Lead Product Candidates is critical for our future business success and our ability to generate product revenue.
 We have invested, and will continue to invest, a significant portion of our financial resources in the development of our Lead Product Candidates.
 We will need to raise sufficient funds for, and successfully complete, our planned preclinical and future clinical trials of our Lead Product Candidates in appropriate subjects.
 The future regulatory and commercial success of these product candidates is subject to a number of risks, including the following: